ABOUT

 2023: HARDLY WAR (BY DON MEE CHOI)

-English-to-Swedish translation of the poetry collections Hardly War and DMZ COLONY.
+English-to-Swedish translation of the poetry collection Hardly War.
 In collaboration with Jennifer Hayashida.
 Published by 20-tal.

 English-to-Swedish translation of the poetry collection Autobiography of Death (relay translation).
 In collaboration with Jennifer Hayashida.
 Published by 20-tal.